 Say hello to your house dressing.
 Grab a mason jar because it’s time to shake up a batch of honey balsamic vinaigrette!
-This simple salad dressing shakes up nice and thick and keeps in the fridge for up to 10 days.
+This simple recipe shakes up nice and thick and keeps in the fridge for up to 10 days.
 You’ll want to use it on your dinner salads, in your sandwiches, for lunch prep, as a marinade and more!

 So I thought it was past time to introduce you to our house dressing.
 On a regular basis I pull out a mason jar, fill it with all the ingredients, give a good shake, and have it hanging out in the fridge for all my lunch and dinner needs.